itsarobin/ci-dog-training/index.md

 </strong>
 </div>

 Out of the house often?
-Worried about your dog being alone for too long or just want them to have an extra bit of excitement during their day but they already walk enough with you?
+Worried about your dog being alone for too long or just want them to have an extra bit of excitement during their day?
 Want your pup to study up on their training while you're out and about?
-I can stop by for
+I can stop by to train or play with your dogs instead of taking them for a walk.

 ### In Home Training
 <div class="alert price">